Private Placement Offerings Attorneys Focused On Your Legal Needs

 Whether you are starting a new company or trying to grow an existing company, you need a strategy to raise capital.
-For many companies, a funding process known as a "private placement offering" is the best way to do so.
-Because a private placement offering is essentially an exemption from registration with the Securities and Exchange Commission (SEC), you should consult with an experienced legal counsel in order to make sure you are fully in compliance with the law.
-In Houston and throughout Texas, business owners trust Brewer & Pritchard, P.C. to assist with these offerings.
+For many companies, a funding process known as a “private placement offering” is the best way to do so.
+Because a private placement offering is essentially an exemption from registration with the Securities and Exchange Commission (SEC), you should consult with an experienced corporate finance lawyer in order to make sure you are fully in compliance with the law.
+In Texas and throughout the country, business owners trust the Houston-based law firm of Brewer, Pritchard & Buckley, PC to assist with these offerings.

 There are many benefits to financing your company or business venture through a private placement offering.
 Some of the key benefits of a private placement include:

 - Lower transactional costs because you do not need to register with the SEC

 - More freedom to structure the transaction because of the smaller number of investors